soundpress/RulesOfNYC/docs/c19/index.rst

 (c) The term of the contract may be for periods of time up to five (5) years including renewals, but such contract renewals shall be subject to the renewal of the Technology System Provider’s License.

+   (1) The fees provided for in the contract may not be raised during the term of the contract unless both parties agree.

+   (2) The Technology System Provider must provide the Medallion or Street Hail Livery Owner with a renewal contract with new terms or notification of non-renewal at least ninety (90) days but no more than one hundred and twenty (120) days before the existing contract term end date.
+Failing to provide adequate notice to the Owner, the contract may be extended, at the discretion of the Owner, for ninety (90) days from date of receipt of renewal contract or notification of non-renewal.

 (d) Termination of the contract is permitted as follows:

-   (1) If either party defaults in the performance of any of its material obligations under the contract, and does not cure the default within thirty (30) days of receipt of a reasonably detailed notice of default from the other party, then the non-defaulting party may terminate the contract for cause by giving a written notice of termination;
+   (1) If either party defaults in the performance of any of its material obligations under the contract, and does not cure the default within fifteen (15) days of receipt of a reasonably detailed notice of default from the other party, then the non-defaulting party may terminate the contract for cause by giving a written notice of termination;

    (2) The Taxicab or Street Hail Livery Licensee may terminate the contract by giving written notice of termination if: